-Nike Running Camp at Emory & Henry College
+Nike Cross Country Camp at Emory & Henry College

-Run at some of the best trails in America!
-The Emory and Henry Nike Cross Country Camp provides campers the opportunity to train with the Emory and Henry cross country coaches and athletes.
-In conjunction with Train with Kenyans, LLC(TWK), we bring a very unique running experience full of fun experiences and excellent training.
+XC runners have the opportunity to experience the Train with Kenyans program, where we bring a very unique running experience full of fun experiences and excellent training.
 Campers have access to runs right from campus and on the nearby amazing trails.

 - Top notch, middle school, high school and college coaching